 The amount of child support that must be paid is calculated based on amounts outlined in the Child Support Guidelines.
 The calculation is based on the annual income of the paying parent, as well as the number of children to which the payments apply.

-The court has discretion to order an amount that is different than the amount calculated in the CSG if:
+The court has the discretion to order an amount that is different than the amount calculated in the CSG if:

 In addition to any basic monthly support payments, a parent may also have to contribute to additional “extraordinary expenses”.
 For these expenses, each parent generally contributes in proportion to their annual income.
 Extraordinary expenses can include: